Learning Plan for Quick Mastery

 andsink

-Key Basics, Suggested Time: 0.5 Day
+Key Basics, Suggested Time: 0.5 Days

-Use Cases of Segment Trees
+Use Cases for Segment Tree

-Key Fundamentals, Suggested Time: 0.5 Day
+Key Foundation, Recommended Time: 0.5 Days

-Graph Structures
+Graph Structure

-Graph algorithms are a vast topic, but as part of the foundational data structures chapter, we only need to understand the logical representation and concrete implementation of graphs, as well as graph traversal algorithms.
+Graph algorithms are a vast topic, but as part of the foundational data structures chapter, we only need to understand the logical representation and specific implementation of graphs, as well as graph traversal algorithms.

-Key Fundamentals, Recommended Time: 1 Day
+Key Foundation, Recommended Time: 1 Day

-Start Practicing Problems
+Start Practicing

 Core Framework, Recommended Time: 0.5 Day

-Linked Lists
+Linked List

 Core Framework, Recommended Time: 1 Day